andrewmcoupe/design-system-tools/README.md

 ## What's inside?

-This turborepo uses [pnpm](https://pnpm.io) as a package manager.
+This turborepo uses yarn as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages